minseok127/atomsnap/README.md

 		- Destroys an atomsnap_gate.

 - Version Management
-	- atomsnap_make_version(gate, alloc_arg)
-		- Allocates memory for an atomsnap_version.
-		- Calls a user-defined allocation function with alloc_arg.
 	- atomsnap_acquire_version(gate)
 		- Atomically acquires the current version.
 		- Ensures the version is not deallocated until released.